-Around 3,000 Megalitres (ML) of measurable inflow was observed to reservoirs during October, which is around 11% of the historic average for the month (28,100 ML).
-Between July and October 66,550 ML of inflow has been recorded into headworks storages, which is around 44% of the historic average for the same period (150,400 ML).
+No measurable inflow was observed to reservoirs during December.
+Between July and December 67,250 ML of inflow has been recorded into headworks storages, which is 40% of the historic average for the same period (166,300 ML).

-Wimmera-Mallee Pipeline supplied Recreation Lakes received 221 ML during the month, and 78 ML was delivered to the wetlands within the Mallee and Wimmera Catchment Management Authority areas.
+Wimmera-Mallee Pipeline supplied Recreation Lakes received 110 ML during the month, and 2 ML was supplied to wetlands within the Mallee and Wimmera Catchment Management Authority areas.

-Consumptive entitlement holders collectively used 1,145 ML during October to supply urban and rural system demands.
+Consumptive entitlement holders collectively used 1,515 ML during December to supply urban and rural demands.

-Net evaporation from reservoirs was approximately 2,300 ML for the month; with evaporation exceeding rainfall, (Net evaporation considers rainfall on the reservoir as an evaporation offset.).
+Due to below average rainfall, net evaporation from reservoirs was approximately 8,000 ML for the month; with evaporation exceeding rainfall, (Net evaporation considers rainfall on the reservoir as an evaporation offset).

-No water transfers are currently planned for November, however the Storage Manager will continue to monitor conditions.
-Should significant rainfall occur during November, the Storage Manager may consider further water transfers where these will achieve operational efficiency and are consistent with the Annual Operating Plan.
+No water transfers are currently planned for January, however the Storage Manager will continue to monitor conditions.
 Further information in relation to water transfers are described in the Storage Manager’s Annual Operating Plan.

-Without substantial rainfall, the routine delivery of water to consumptive entitlement holders is expected to be the Storage Manager’s operational focus during November.
+The release of environmental water and the routine delivery of water to consumptive entitlement holders is expected to be the Storage Manager’s operational focus during January.

-Reservoirs are expected to remain at suitable levels through November for a range of recreational activities, including boating at reservoirs where this is permitted.
-Please refer to the Reservoir Level information page for further information on water levels and recreation activities permitted at each reservoir.
+Reservoirs are expected to remain at suitable levels through January for a range of recreational activities, including boating at reservoirs where this is permitted.
+Please refer to the Reservoir information page for further information on water levels and recreation activities permitted at each reservoir.